Skip to content

 Press Esc to hide this help

 The resolved cache directory stores imported and prepared runtime artifacts.
 It comes from explicit x-slurm.cache_dir, then profile/default settings, then $HOME/.cache/hpc-compose.
-For real cluster runs, it must be visible from both the submission host and compute nodes.
+For real cluster runs, it must be visible from both the submission host and compute nodes; see Execution Model for why prepared artifacts must live on shared storage.

 Choose A Cache Path